KarlKFoley/Inft2012-SixOfOne/Karl and James Work Journal .md

 **5/5 3pm Kick off Call**
 ---------------
 * Meet and greet, got to know a little about each other
- * Discused how we were going to work on project
+ * Discussed how we were going to work on project
     * For communication landed on discord.
     * For code sharing and version control github was selected
  * Before working on project starts